Time to Face Facts—Your Lobby Isn’t Cutting it!

 “I can’t keep track of all these buildings anymore because they all look the same.”

 A building’s lobby is the first thing people see when they enter and the last thing they see when they leave.
 That makes the lobby, (and to a lesser degree it’s common areas), the most important marketing tool a building has to stand out from its competitors.
+One way to make it stand out is to put something new or interesting up.
+Something like a water feature, or neon lighting like the ones from Neon Mama.
 Your broker cannot perform miracles.
 If it’s been more than 10 years or the words “neglect”, “out of touch” or “stuck in the 90’s” comes to mind when entering your building then it is time for a facelift!

 Not long ago, building “amenities” meant full service cafeterias, fitness centers, shared conference rooms and large spatial commitments.
 Many landlords, assume that if they don’t have the extra space they simply can’t offer their tenants added conveniences.
 Here are some nontraditional ways to work around this.